-Many in Congress and in the industry had much anticipated clarification regarding DEA's position on industrial hemp by, given continued uncertainty despite support for hemp cultivation in the 2014 farm bill.
-The joint statement provides guidance to "individuals, institutions, and states" on a number of issues pertaining to the growing and cultivation of industrial hemp.
-While some in Congress and the U.S. hemp industry are encouraged by parts of the joint statement, they have also expressed concerns about other aspects of the joint statement.
-A summary of these issues is as follows.
+Many in Congress and in the hemp industry had much anticipated clarification regarding DEA's position on industrial hemp, given continued uncertainty and despite support for hemp cultivation in the 2014 farm bill.
+The joint statement provides guidance to "individuals, institutions, and states" on a number of issues pertaining to the growing and cultivation of hemp.
+While some in Congress and in the industry are encouraged by parts of the joint statement, they have expressed concerns about other aspects of the joint statement.114 A summary of these issues is as follows.

-- Clarification regarding who can grow/cultivate hemp.
+• Clarification regarding who can grow/cultivate hemp.
 The joint statement acknowledges that the 2014 farm bill authorized "State departments of agriculture, and persons licensed, registered, or otherwise authorized by them" and "institutions of higher education or persons employed by or under a production contract or lease with them" to grow or cultivate industrial hemp as part of an agricultural pilot program in accordance with the 2014 farm bill.
-This seemingly clears up confusion regarding the potential participation of private farmers licensed or under contract with authorized state departments of agriculture and institutions of higher learning. - Clarification regarding USDA research support for hemp.
-The joint statement clarifies that institutions of higher education and other authorized participants "may be able to participate in USDA research or other programs to the extent otherwise eligible for participation in those programs."
-This seemingly addresses questions raised in November 2015 by some Members of Congress as part of a letter sent to USDA requesting clarification on the extent to which federal funds may be used to support research on industrial hemp.
+This seemingly clears up confusion regarding the potential participation of private farmers licensed or under contract with authorized state departments of agriculture and institutions of higher learning.